tkeffer/weert-js/README.md

 - The server offers a RESTful API for storing, retrieving, deleting, and editing streams and data.
 - Data are stored in a [InfluxDB](https://www.influxdata.com/) server

 For experimental purposes.

+The WeeRT uploader requires WeeWX version 3.8 or later.
+Earlier versions will not work.

 Tested on Node V6.9.5, although later versions should work fine.

+Tested on InfluxDB V1.3.5.

 # Data model